xregistry/spec/core/spec.md

 {
   "KEY": {                                            # SINGULARid of entity
     "epoch": UINTEGER ?
-    # Remainder of entity serialization is ignored
+    # Remainder of entity serialization is ignored (except its id)
   } *
 } ?
 ```

 Where:
-- If the request body is empty (no map), then all entities in this collection
+- If the request body is empty (no map), then all entities in the collection
   MUST be deleted.
 - If the request body is not empty, then it MUST be a map containing zero or
-  more entries where the key of each entity is each entity's unique
+  more entries where the key of each entry is each entity's unique
   identifier - which is the `SINGULARid` of the entity.
 - If an `epoch` value is specified for an entity then the server MUST check
   to ensure that the value matches the entity's current `epoch` value and if it